-Fig. 2 gives an overview of the AlterEcho system.
+Fig. 3.1 gives an overview of the AlterEcho system.
 The VTuber sits in front of a computer, e.g., a laptop or a desktop, wearing a headset with a microphone.
 The VTuber interacts with the computer using a mouse and keyboard interface, for example to play a game, or to show videos as part of their VTubing stream.
 The computer also runs the AlterEcho system.
 The VTuber head and torso are captured with a video camera and their speech is captured with the headset microphone.
-The video stream (1 in Fig. 2), the audio stream (2), the mouse and keyboard events (3), and the desired values of the avatar persona parameters (4) are input to the AlterEcho system.
+The video stream (1 in Fig. 3.1), the audio stream (2), the mouse and keyboard events (3), and the desired values of the avatar persona parameters (4) are input to the AlterEcho system.

-The VTuber's head and facial features are tracked with a lowcost motion capture system.
-The video feed is further analyzed with a machine-learning facial expression recognition (FER) system.
-Speech is converted to text with punctuation and word-level timestamps, and the audio stream undergoes further acoustic analysis to measure the volume and pitch of each word.
-The head and face mocap data along with the recognized facial expression (5), the results from speech analysis (6), and the keyboard and mouse events (3) are buffered to be used by the Gesture Triggering module to decide whether the preconditions of specific avatar gestures are met (7).
-The AlterEcho avatar gesture repertoire is described in greater detail in Sect.
+The VTuber's head and facial features are tracked by any lowcost, real-time face tracking system that computes head position, head orientation and facial landmark data, e.g., OpenCV [39], MediaPipe [23] or ARKit [3].
+A machine-learning facial expression recognition (FER) system then classifies the facial landmark data into facial expressions.
+Compared to the traditional approach of running the machine learning classification on video frames [31], using the facial landmark data has the advantage of faster training and increased classification robustness [46].
+We cover in more detail our particular choice of components in Sect.
+4.1.
+Speech is converted to text with punctuation and word-level timestamps [50], and the audio stream undergoes further acoustic analysis to measure the volume and pitch of each word.
+The head and face mocap data along with the recognized facial expressions (5), the results from speech analysis (6), and the keyboard and mouse events (3) are buffered to be used by the Gesture Triggering module to decide whether the preconditions of specific avatar gestures are met (7).
+The AlterEcho avatar gesture repertoire is described in Sect.
 3.3, and the Gesture Triggering module is described in Sect.
 3.4.1.

 AlterEcho preloads graphics assets and animations (8).
 The graphics assets include the computer animation characters of the avatar and their companions (e.g., a cat), and the models of the keyboard, mouse, and desk.
-The graphics assets (9), the animation clips (a), and inverse kinematics (IK) algorithms [4] (b) are piped together with the triggered gesture data (c) into the Animation Integration module which implements the animation of the avatar, as described in Sect.
-3.4.2.
+The graphics assets (9), the animation clips (a), and inverse kinematics (IK) algorithms [4] (b) are piped together with the triggered gesture data (c) into the Animation Integration module which implements avatar animation (Sect.
+3.4.2).